Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: Introduction

-One of the main purposes of studying the in-medium properties of heavy baryons with nonzero light quarks is, to understand dynamical symmetry breaking, its (partial) restoration, and the roles of the light quarks in medium.
-These phenomena can provide us with important information on the origin of (dynamical) masses of hadrons and ``normal'' (not ''dark``) matter, which we can observe directly in our universe.
-Despite the importance, only a few studies have been made for the properties of heavy baryons with nonzero light quarks in a nuclear medium~\cite{Hosaka:2016ypm,Azizi:2016dmr,Azizi:2018dtb}.
+As mentioned already, to study the in-medium properties of heavy baryons with nonzero light quarks are very important to understand dynamical symmetry breaking, its partial restoration, and the roles of the light quarks in medium.
+These phenomena can provide us with additional information on the origin of (dynamical) masses of hadrons and ''normal'' (not ''dark'') matter, which we can observe directly in our universe.
+Because of the importance, many studies have been made for the heavy baryon hypernuclei as well as the properties of heavy baryons with nonzero light quarks in a nuclear medium~\cite{Tyapkin,Dover,Gibson,Bando1,Bando2,bcexp1,bcexp2,Tsushima:2002cc,Tsushima:2002ua, Tsushima:2002sm,Tsushima:2003dd,Tan:2004mt,Wang:2011hta,Wang:2011yj,Wang:epjc72,Ghosh:2014oia, Hosaka:2016ypm,Azizi:2016dmr,Azizi:2018dtb,Er:2019hhk,Azizi:2019yoq,Ohtani:2017wdc,Carames:2018xek, Yasui:2018sxz,Vidana:2019amb,Abu-Shady:2019fir}.

-Extending the studies made in Ref.~\cite{Tsushima:2018goq}, we study here the magnetic moments and transition magnetic moments of the octet, low-lying charm, and low-lying bottom baryons with nonzero light quarks in symmetric nuclear matter.
-Although the octet baryon magnetic moments in symmetric nuclear matter were studied in Ref.~\cite{Ryu:2008st}, no studies exist for those of the charm or bottom baryons with nonzero light quarks in a nuclear medium, except for those in free space~\cite{Johnson:1976mv,Lichtenberg:1976fi,Bose:1980vy, Franklin:1981rc,Bernotas:2012nz,Bernotas:2013eia, Simonis:2018rld}.
+In effective models such as the present model, the (current) quark mass values do not have a direct connection with QCD, but we may regard the quark mass value effect as a model parameter dependence.
+Then, we also present the results calculated with the different values of the current quark masses for the strange and bottom quarks in this study.
+Although the magnetic moments of the octet~\cite{Ryu:2008st,Ramalho:2012pu,Singh:2017mxj} and decuplet~\cite{Singh:2020nwp} baryons in medium were studied, there exist no studies for the low-lying charm or bottom baryons with nonzero light quarks in a nuclear medium, while some studies in free space were made by symmetry-based quark models~\cite{Lichtenberg:1976fi,Johnson:1976mv,Franklin:1981rc}, the MIT bag model~\cite{Bose:1980vy,Bernotas:2012nz,Bernotas:2013eia,Simonis:2018rld}, QCD sum rules~\cite{Aliev:2015axa,Aliev:2015qea}, a relativistic three-quark model~\cite{Faessler:2006ft}, nonrelativistic hyper central model~\cite{Patel:2007gx}, an independent-quark model based on Dirac equation~\cite{Barik:1983ics}, and a relativistic potential model~\cite{Jena:1986xs}.